Types of Motor Starters

 · RDOL (Reverse Direct On-Line):

 In applications where a small rating motor is required to operate in both the directions (forward and reverse), this starter is used.
-It is the same as DOL; the only difference being that two contactors are used.
+The RDOL meaning is same as DOL; the only difference being that two contactors are used.
 The wiring between them is interlocked in such a way that reverse direction can be achieved by just changing the phase sequence of any two wires (R, Y or B).

 · Stator Resistance: